SmartGuyy/Projet4_Expert_DevOps/README.md

 STEPS :
---> vagrant up in this repo and wait till script has finished running --> edit /etc/gitlab/gitlab.rb and change external_url for the url you want --> configure "Gitlab runner" that will execute .gitlab-ci.yml instructions of the project --> create new repository for Pelican, add permissions so gitlab-runner can read/write in it --> initialize repository : "pelican quickstart" then sync with gitlab repo
+--> vagrant up in this repo and wait till script has finished running --> edit /etc/gitlab/gitlab.rb and change external_url for the url you want, also enable gitlab pages by uncommenting line "pages_external_url"
+--> configure "Gitlab runner" that will execute .gitlab-ci.yml instructions of the project --> create new repository for Pelican, add permissions so gitlab-runner can read/write in it --> initialize repository : "pelican quickstart" then sync with gitlab repo